 If you try to add a new autopay method and it doesn't work, it may be because the card you are adding is a payroll or prepaid card.
 At Say we accept debit cards, credit cards, and bank accounts as autopay methods, but not prepaid cards.
 So, how do you know if it's a prepaid card?
 A payroll or prepaid card is a card you or an employer may have loaded with money.
 Unlike a debit or credit card, a prepaid card isn't linked to a bank account.
 If this does not pertain to your debit or credit card and you believe the card should be working, call our Say Service Squad at 1-800-225-5729.
 We will help you to figure out what the problem might be.
 Even though payroll or prepaid cards can't be used for your autopay method, you're welcome to use them to make a payment before your autopay date.

 Bank Accounts: If one of your payments doesn’t go through, we will send you an email to let you know.
 If this happens, you will be charged a $20 late fee and after a grace period you could be canceled.
 Credit or Debit Cards: If one of your payments doesn’t go through, we will send you an email to let you know.
-You’ll have 24 hours to check your autopay method.
-Whenever you update your autopay method, or once 24 hours has passed, we will attempt to run the payment a second time.
-If that second attempt fails, you will be charged a $20 late fee.
+To avoid a late fee, you can pay the amount due in My Say within 36 hours of the missed payment.
+After 36 hours, if you have not made a manual payment, we will try to run your autopay method one more time before charging you a $20 late fee.
 Two Failed Payments: If at first your payment does not go through, Say will attempt to contact you.
 However, if your payment ultimately fails and you are charged the $20 late fee, we consider this your first "failed payment."
 If you have two failed payments during one 6-month term, you will be asked to pay off the remainder of that term in addition to your late fees.
 Example: If you pay $100 a month and your first payment fails, you will owe $100 plus a $20 late fee, and could be at risk of being canceled.
 Imagine you pay the $120 to keep your policy active, but later your second monthly payment fails, you’ll now owe $520.
 This covers the $20 late fee plus the remainder of your 6-month term.
 After two failed payments, we require the full term to be paid to avoid cancellation.